carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 ### Color

 Each theme is assigned 38 universal color variables, which are determined by [common roles and usage](/guidelines/color/usage).
-This allows for uniform color application across themes while giving each theme the freedom to express its own personality.
+This allows for uniform color application across themes while maintaining full styling flexibility.

 ```scss
 //// _color-tokens